“... a new talent of truly deranged proportions ...”

 --Christopher Fowler, author of Full Dark House and Ten-Second Staircase.

 A.W.
-Hill lives somewhere between Hollywood, Brussels and Alpha Centauri.
+Hill lives somewhere between Hollywood, Nashville and Alpha Centauri.
 He has felt a lifelong antipathy toward secret societies, but concedes that this may stem at least partly from the fact that not one of them has ever offered him membership.

 Nowhere-Land is the mystical experience, novelized; it is belief, faith and spirituality, described.
 It’s the visions of Hildegard of Bingen wrapped up in a mystery like an evangelical egg roll.
 Points in the novel are reminiscent of Plato’s allegory of the cave, surreal moments where the reader emerges from the shadowy confusion of the cave to behold the light and truth outside.
 While disorienting at first, it’s also extremely rewarding.
 Forget about putting it neatly in some genre; it’s far beyond genre.
 It’s like nothing you’ve ever read before, probably like nothing you’ve even imagined before, singular and refreshingly unique.
 And completely unforgettable.